novoalab/DRS_CHIKV_Analysis/README.md

 # DRS_CHIKV_Analysis
-Direct RNA sequencing (DRS) analysis included in article: N6-methyladenosine modification is not a general trait of viral RNA genomes
+Scripts used in the analysis of Direct RNA nanopore sequencing (DRS) data included in article: **N6-methyladenosine modification is not a general trait of viral RNA genomes**

+## Script Usage

+## Dependencies

+## Citation